Vijaysekar1432/fitness-tracking/README.md

 # fitness-tracking system
-This project introduce fitness tracking technology
+This project introduce an innovative fitness solution